NREL/BuildingMOTIF/docs/explanations/point-label-parsing.md

 # Point Label Parsing

+The purpose of this explanation is to describe the framework for defining point label parsing rules and provide examples of how to use it.

-One common source of building metadata are the "point labels" used in building management systems to label or tag the input/output points with some human-readable description.
+One common source of building metadata are the "point labels" used in building management systems to label or tag the input and output data points with some human-readable description.
 It is often useful to extract structured information from these labels to help with constructing a semantic model of the building.

 BuildingMOTIF provides a framework for defining point label naming conventions and parsing them into structured data.
-The output of this process is a set of typed <a href="../reference/apidoc/_autosummary/buildingmotif.label_parsing.html#buildingmotif.label_parsing.Token">Token</a> objects which can be input into a "Semantic Graph Synthesis" process to generate a semantic model of the building.
+The output of this process is a set of typed <a href="../reference/apidoc/_autosummary/buildingmotif.label_parsing.html#buildingmotif.label_parsing.Token">Token</a> objects that can be input into a "Semantic Graph Synthesis" process to generate a semantic model of the building.

-This article describes the framework for defining point label parsing rules and provides examples of how to use it.

 ```{admonition} Semantic Graph Synthesis
 This feature is coming soon!
 This label parsing framework is just part of the larger BuildingMOTIF toolkit for generating semantic models of buildings.